Henkjan1110/intro-programming-website/data/week1/2-first-programming-code.md

 Note that, while our examples may not always display the template, it is actually required for every program file.
 As such, our examples might be a single line, such as example below illustrating the print command.

 ## Actual code
-Let's write our first code!
+Let's write our first code between the curly brackets in the example!
 We will consider the statement:
 ``` Java
 System.out.println("Hello World!");
 ```